 College Counselor FAQs

-While students who have completed a transferrable degree are more competitive applicants, there is no minimum number of credits a student must have to apply as a transfer student.
-Students with fewer than 40 transferable college credits will need to provide a final high school transcript in addition to their official college transcript.
+While students who have completed a transferable degree are more competitive applicants, there is no minimum number of credits a student must have to apply as a transfer student.
+Students with fewer than 40 transferable quarter (27 semester) college credits will need to provide a final high school transcript in addition to their official college transcript.
 Students should focus on completing courses that will count towards Western’s General University Requirements (GUR) in addition to completing prerequisites for their intended major, unless they plan to earn an associate’s degree via our reverse transfer option.

 We encourage all students to complete college-level math and English before applying for admission.
 In addition, while admission to the University is separate from admission to the major, our review considers completion of prerequisites for a student’s intended major and grades in related courses, among other factors.
-Students can strengthen their application by following the guidance that can be found here.
+Here's our advice on how transfer students can strengthen their application.